Barry Evans (EastEnders): Creation and development

+It was announced on 15 November 2025 that Williamson had reprised the role of Barry for a special episode as part of Nigel Bates' (Paul Bradley) dementia storyline.

 Storylines

 Barry arrives in Albert Square as an acquaintance of David Wicks (Michael French).
 He provides David and Cindy Beale (Michelle Collins), who are having an affair, somewhere to meet in secret.
 Barry later helps Cindy escape the UK when she is wanted by the police for the attempted murder of her husband, Ian Beale (Adam Woodyatt).

 Barry is the son of car dealer Roy Evans (Tony Caunter).
-He moves to Albert Square when Roy and Pat Butcher (Pam St. Clement) begin a relationship and move in together.
+He moves to Albert Square when Roy and Pat Butcher (Pam St Clement) begin a relationship and move in together.
 Barry initially manages Roy's car business, Manor Wood, while Roy goes into partnership with Pat's son David by investing in his car lot in Walford.
 Problems arise when Pat's former husband Frank Butcher (Mike Reid) returns and tries to reclaim Pat, his house and his business (the car lot) from Roy.
 Barry tries to frighten Frank away by hiring a man to torch the car lot.
 When the arsonist is caught by the police, Barry is implicated and imprisoned.
 Upon his release, Barry is entrusted by Roy to run the car lot on Albert Square while he enjoys retirement: the business is renamed Evans & Son.
 Barry is forever searching for the respect and pride of his father, but more often than not he succeeds in disappointing Roy.
 He risks the business and his family's savings by handing monetary assets over to conwoman Vanessa Carlton.
 Barry is fooled into believing Vanessa wants a relationship with him and, after persuading him to invest the money in a fabricated business venture, she disappears, leaving Barry to face up to a furious Roy.
 Barry's blunder forces Roy out of retirement and Barry is never able to regain Roy's full trust again.